As an Amazon Associate I earn from qualifying purchases. Details.

 What it’s like to be in Amazon Vine

-Often, the Vine products I select are things I might have purchased anyway, like the very fancy coat hangers that arrived this morning.
-(I’ll probably review them tomorrow.)
+Often, the Vine products I select are things I might have purchased anyway, like the great wooden coat hangers that arrived this morning.

-And… well, I think you get the idea.
+And… well, that’s the positive side of Vine.
 Lots & lots of fun items!

 Being in Vine isn’t “free stuff on request.”